Common Sense Media Review

 What's the Story?

-Conveniently forgetting the health problems that threatened him in Rocky II, Rocky Balboa (Sylvester Stallone, who also wrote and directed) reigns in ROCKY III as superstar World Heavyweight Champion prizefighter.
+Conveniently forgetting the health problems that threatened him in Rocky II, Rocky Balboa (Sylvester Stallone) reigns in ROCKY III as a superstar World Heavyweight Champion prizefighter.
 He's on the verge of retiring undefeated when he's taunted by a contender, a ferocious Chicago brawler called Clubber Lang (Mr. T).
-Lang demands a showdown with Rocky.
-Rocky is shocked to find that his longtime trainer Mickey (Burgess Meredith) has been lining up easy opponents all along.
-Mickey thinks that the wealthy, comfortable Rocky has gone soft (never mind that Stallone never looked so muscular), that the good life has taken away the "eye of the tiger" needed to defeat a raw scrapper like Clubber.
-Rocky goes through with the fight, but Mickey suffers a seizure backstage.
-Rocky is knocked out, losing his title to the gloating Lang.
-Then a new mentor appears -- none other than Rocky's old foe, former champ Apollo Creed (Carl Weathers), who takes Rocky to a seedy slum gym to try to restore the "eye of the tiger."
+Lang demands a showdown with Rocky, who's shocked to find that his longtime trainer, Mickey (Burgess Meredith), has been lining up easy opponents all along.
+Mickey thinks that the wealthy, comfortable Rocky has gone soft, that the good life has taken away the "eye of the tiger" needed to defeat a raw scrapper like Clubber.
+After an initial bout ends in defeat (and the sudden, tragic death of Mickey), Rocky must stare down his demons and face Clubber again—this time, with the help of his old enemy Apollo Creed (Carl Weathers).

 Is It Any Good?

-Rocky III allocates no human qualities of athletic competition to the Clubber Lang character; he's a one-dimensional bully with no backstory or redeeming features.
-Which is too bad, because Mr. T -- with no major alteration to his persona or look or catchphrase "I pity the fool!" -- went on to be a kids' action hero on TV's The A-Team and even his own Saturday morning TV cartoon.
-The original 1976 Rocky was more than just a sports action flick; it had a solid character-building message in its tale of the lowly Philadelphia boxer's underdog shot at the championship: It doesn't matter if you win or lose, as long as you try your best, or "go the distance" in Rocky-speak.
-By the time ROCKY III came around, that message was knocked right out of the ring.
+This disappointing third installment of a great franchise lazily inserts Clubber Lang as a one-dimensional bully with no backstory or redeeming features.
+It's too bad, because Rocky III actor Mr. T—with no major alteration to his persona, or look, or catchphrase "I pity the fool!"—went on to be a kids' action hero on TV's The A-Team and even his own Saturday morning TV cartoon.
+The original 1976 Rocky was more than just a sports action flick; it carried a solid underdog message that it doesn't matter if you win or lose, as long as you try your best (or "go the distance" in Rocky-speak).
+But here that message is knocked right out of the ring.

 Talk to Your Kids About ...

-Families can talk about how the lesson in the original Rocky -- that it doesn't matter if you win or lose, as long as you "go the distance" -- compares with the more success-oriented mania in this sequel.
-You could also talk about the transformation of Apollo Creed from Rocky's nemesis to his friend and ally, and how that plays out in the final scene.
+Families can talk about how the lesson in the original Rocky—that it doesn't matter if you win or lose, as long as you "go the distance"—compares with the more success-oriented mania in Rocky III.
+How does the relationship between Apollo and Rocky play out here, as they change from adversaries to allies?

-How does this movie continue the recurring themes of the Rocky movies: the value of working hard and of grit and determination, and how perseverance can lead to overcoming the obstacles in one's path?
+How does this movie continue the recurring themes of the Rocky movies: the value of working hard, grit and determination, and how perseverance can overcome obstacles in your path?

 Movie Details